microprediction/building_an_open_ai_network/docs/self_review.md

 Will these primitive players be provoked by proper penalties into participating in percipient, probabilistic prophesy - one where their privacy-preserving product permeates Pigovian and property precautious, and promotes public-private positive profit propensity?
 Will a phasmagorical parimutuel party in the periphery progress percentile prediction to peak potency?

-This is preposterous, and yet once a population of Python-powered predators provides production power parity and pricks probabilistic pomposity, this could be potentially problematic, even painful, for a plutocracy of platonic imposters preciding over precious protected pyramids of pricy Ph.D.s.
+This is preposterous, and yet once a population of Python-powered predators provides production power parity and pricks probabilistic pomposity, it is potentially problematic, even painful, for a plutocracy of platonic imposters preciding over precious protected pyramids of pricy Ph.D.s.

 The scenarios is marginally more likely than someone finding a use for blockchain or factoring 42 on a quantum computer, though it is also